 When I found out Moby put out a memoir, I had to read it.
 I’ve read a number of “rock biographies” over the years and I always enjoy them, even when they’re badly or oddly written, like Touching From a Distance or Nikki Sixx’s garishly illustrated The Heroin Diaries.
 (Quite frankly I loved Nikki Sixx’s book; it felt raw and direct, like reading someone’s diary, because apparently that’s just what he did, he published his actual diary entries from his Mötley Crüe days.)
 (DON’T FORGET THE UMLAUTS!)
-Touching From a Distance is the incredible story of Joy Division’s Ian Curtis as told by his widow Deborah, and despite the fact that she is not really a writer—or perhaps because of it—that book is very stirring, too, and memorable.
-As you read, it becomes clear that she’s not going for poetry in her writing (that title though!) so you get the feeling that you really have access to her true, untempered feelings and memories.
+Touching From a Distance is a much more sober affair, the incredible story of Joy Division’s Ian Curtis as told by his widow Deborah.
+Despite the fact that she is not really a writer—or perhaps because of it—that book is very stirring, too, and memorable.
+As you read it, it becomes clear that she’s not going for poetry in her writing (that title though!) so you get the feeling that you have access to her true, untempered feelings and memories.
 It’s extraordinary.

 But Moby, he’s a writer.
-His new book, Porcelain, is well structured and properly paced, and his turn of phrase is nice.
+His new book, Porcelain, is well structured and properly paced, and he’s got such a nice turn of phrase.
 He’s smart and his insights are useful.
-He’s lived an unusual and very colorful life that he seems to have learned a lot from, and he’s self-aware, appropriately self-deprecating, and funny.
+He has lived an unusual and very colorful life that he seems to have learned a lot from, and he’s self-aware, appropriately self-deprecating, and funny.
 It’s a good book.
-(I reviewed it more thoughtfully than this for the Philadelphia Inquirer this week, if you’d like to have a look.)
+(I reviewed it more thoughtfully than this for the Philadelphia Inquirerthis week, if you’d like to have a look.)

 Still, as I say, even if it wasn’t a good book I would have been pretty happy to read it.
-I loved Moby’s music in the 90s, and since my way of loving things is to REALLY LOVE THEM (and then to study them like a school nerd), I also became engrossed in my idea of the ruined-New York milieu that helped to produce it.
-A lot of what he writes about in the book is exactly that—not just himself as an individual, or his own music, but the way he and his friends came together and related to the culture, the city, and the scene they were a part of in the late 80s and early 90s.
+I loved Moby’s music in the 90s, and since my way of loving things is to REALLY LOVE THEM (and then to study them like a school nerd), I also became engrossed by my idea of the ruined-New York milieu that helped to produce it.
+A lot of what Moby writes about is exactly that—not just himself as an individual, or his own music, but the way he and his friends came together and related to the culture, the city, and the scene they were a part of in the late 80s and early 90s.

 Fandom gets a bad rap, but in my experience it’s very often uplifting and participatory rather than obsessive and passive.
 My fandom is about the music and the way it makes me feel, of course.
-But discovering new music means more than that, as any fan knows: It’s like a door opening to a new way of seeing things—and if you’re lucky, it’s also a club you can join.
+But discovering new music means more than that, as any fan knows.
+It’s like a door opening to a new way of seeing things.
+If you’re lucky, it’s also a club you can join.

-I was reminded of this in the loveliest way earlier this month, when I talked Joe into joining me for a dance party at a club that I’ve been interested in for a while but have felt too shy to check out.
-This year he and I have gone out to a huge number of live shows, so even though he doesn’t care about goth and industrial music the way I do, he was game.
-It’s been part of a personal quest of sorts.
-In the face of all the fear and grief and anger that’s everywhere these days, that has started to settle into my bones, we’ve been doing the things that make us feel most alive, and on this particular occasion I hoped that the cure for my case of the sads would be, well, the Cure.
+I was reminded of this in the loveliest way earlier this month, when I talked Joe into joining me for a “darkwave” dance party at a club that I’ve been interested in for a while but for some reason have felt too shy to check out until now.
+This year he and I have gone out to a huge number of live shows and dance parties.
+It’s part of a personal quest of sorts.
+In the face of all the fear and grief and anger that’s everywhere these days, in the news and on the street, those entrenched feelings that have to started to settle into my bones, we’ve been doing the things that make us feel most alive—and on this particular occasion, I hoped that the cure for my case of the sads would be, well, the Cure.
 And Siouxsie, and Dead Can Dance, and maybe a little Pink Turns Blue.
 I made sure every item of clothing I had on was black, and we caught the bus to this grody little club to see what it was like.

 In his book, Moby writes eloquently about belonging and community and the way music brings people together, so you should read it.
 If you’re feeling confused or down or lonely you should go out dancing, too.
 And that’s about all the advice I’ve got, I’m afraid.
 It’s been a tough week.